In his 3rd stop in 3 years, can Jets' Justin Fields become the NFL's next late-blooming quarterback?

 The Jets, who moved on from Aaron Rodgers in the offseason, signed Fields to a two-year, $40 million contract.
 He has thrown for 7,780 yards with 45 touchdowns and 31 interceptions, along with 2,509 yards rushing and 19 TD runs.

 Coach Aaron Glenn has raved about Fields' maturity and doing all the team is asking of him as a dual-threat QB.
-Fields was also selected one of the Jets' team captains this week.
+Fields was also selected one of the Jets' team captains.

 “Seeing that growth,” Mougey said, “has been really good.”

-And the Jets are banking on Fields joining a handful of other late-bloomer quarterbacks who thrived on their third — or more — NFL teams.
+And the Jets are banking on Fields, starting Sunday against Rodgers and the Steelers, joining a handful of other late-bloomer quarterbacks who thrived on their third — or more — NFL teams.

 Sam Darnold